suomitek/suomitek-appboard/docs/developer/build.md

 ## Build suomitek-appboard

-Kubeapps consists of a number of in-cluster components.
+Suomitek-appboard consists of a number of in-cluster components.
 To build all these components in one go:

 ```bash
 make IMAGE_TAG=myver all